CringeTherapy/Disabler/README.md

 #Disabler Beta v1.2 Instructions

+#NO-ADMIN TLAUNCHER (FREE MINECRAFT JAVA), NO-ADMIN ROBLOX, AND NO-ADMIN NATIVE ADOBE FLASH PLAYER WITH A TON OF OLD COOLMATH GAMES WHICH DONT WORK ON THE ACTUAL WEBSITE ANYMORE COMING SOON!!!!

 #Start by downloading the file as a ZIP

 #After that, find it in your downloads folder (or click on the arrow next to the file at the bottom of your chrome window and click "Show in folder").